AOSSIE-Org/Resonate-Backend/README.md

 </details>
 <details>
-   <summary><code>Important</code> User needs to pass Appwrite JWT token in the HTTP headers, under the "Authorization" Header.The format is mentioned below:</summary>
+   <summary>Kindly ensure the inclusion of the Appwrite JWT token within the HTTP headers, specifically placing it in the designated "Authorization" header, as exemplified in the following format:</summary>

 > Authorization : Bearer {token}